redwoodjs/redwoodjs-com-archive/docs/webhooks.md

 * A cron/scheduled task wants to invoke a long running [background function on Netlify](https://docs.netlify.com/functions/background-functions/)
 * and more webhook integrations via services like [IFTTT](https://ifttt.com/maker_webhooks), [Pipedream](https://pipedream.com/docs/api/rest/webhooks/) and [Zapier](https://zapier.com/apps/webhook/integrations)

-Since each of these webhooks will call a function endpoint in your RedwoodJS api, you need to ensure that these run **only when they should**.
-That means you need to:
+If you were to subscribe to one of these webhooks, you'd point it to an endpoint in your RedwoodJS api -- ie, a serverless function.
+But, because that function is out "in the cloud" you need to ensure that these run **only when they should**.
+That means your function must:

 * verify it comes from the place you expect
 * trust the party